SayaliYadavGit/CoinMarketCap_Selenium_API_Framework/README.md

 End to End framework using Restassured | Cucumber BDD |Java | Selenium which covers the Backend and Frontend scenarios for CoinMarketCap website

 Prerequisites to run:

-Clone the project
+-Clone the project
-All the dependencies should be downloaded and should be in sync System Prerequisites: Maven, Java
+-All the dependencies should be downloaded and should be in sync

+System Prerequisites: Maven, Java

 Feature file coverage: